adamstegman/melnitz/README.md

 Personal emails are the ones that Melnitz has no particular rules about.
 They are considered "personal", to be handled by you.

-TODO: allow customizing of this, with additional rules.

 ### Issues